-There is geographical variation in the distribution of Natives across provinces as shown by Figure 1.
-The province with the greatest prevalence of Natives is Chubut, with 8.7 percent of the population, and the province with the smallest is Corrientes (0.5 percent).
+There is geographical variation in the distribution of Natives across provinces.
+The province with the greatest prevalence of Natives is Chubut, with 8.7 percent of the population, and the province with the smallest is Corrientes, with 0.5 percent of the population.
+See Appendix Figure A2.